IkeThermite/EngineeringAssessment/README.md

 # EngineeringAssessment
-A containerized Nameko service that provides three simple functions.
+Completed as part of a job interview: A containerized Nameko service that provides three simple functions.

 ## The Development Summarized